-The value of the puzzle difficulty #K used in the HIP R1 must be chosen with care.
-Too high numbers of #K will exclude clients with weak CPUs because these devices cannot solve the puzzle within reasonable time. #K SHOULD only be raised if a Responder is under high load, i.e., it can no longer process all incoming HIP handshakes.
-Otherwise, the responder SHOULD set #K to 0.
+The value of #K used in the HIP R1 must be chosen with care.
+Values of #K that are too high will exclude clients with weak CPUs because these devices cannot solve the puzzle within a reasonable amount of time. #K should only be raised if a Responder is under high load, i.e., it cannot process all incoming HIP handshakes any more.
+If a Responder is not under high load, #K SHOULD be 0.